AfraidYetJoyful/ingenium_cartographer/README.md

 # ingenium_cartographer

-Bash scripts and config files for recording and slamming data for the Wheaton College Tel Shimron lidar project.
+&nbsp; &nbsp; &nbsp; This repository contains bash scripts and config files for recording and slamming data for the Wheaton College Tel Shimron lidar project.
 This branch is being edited to use ROS2 Jazzy Jalisco.
-As of this writing (June 2025) it is NOT complete, and NOT functional.
+As of this writing (July 2025) this branch is NOT complete, and NOT functional.

 The following scripts work as intended: `cleanup.sh`; `Default_Apps_Installer.sh`; `Install_Jazzy.sh`; `RPi-Default-Apps-Installer.sh`; `record_to_bag.sh`